 - Set up autocompletion for Python or PHP

-Although it may seem slightly out of place among the best IDEs for web development, Brackets is a solid tool for those who are teetering between investing in an IDE or sticking with a code editor.
+Although it may seem slightly out of place in this list, Brackets is a solid tool for those who are teetering between investing in an IDE or sticking with a code editor.
 It helps that it’s free of charge, too.

 Wrapping Up 🎁